gohugoio/hugoDocs/content/en/host-and-deploy/host-on-cloudflare/index.md

           run: curl -X POST "${{ secrets.CLOUDFLARE_DEPLOY_HOOK }}"
   ```

-  Adjust the [`cron`][cron-syntax] expression to set your desired build schedule.
+  Adjust the [`cron`][] expression to set your desired build schedule.
 In the example above, the job runs every day at 7:42 AM UTC.

 Step 4
 : Commit the changes to your local Git repository and push to your GitHub repository.